 Pollinators are a diverse and fascinating group of animals.
-In addition to their beauty, pollinators provide an important service in our environment by moving pollen between flowers and ensuring the growth of seeds and fruits.
-Pollinators touch our lives every day through the food we eat.
+In addition to their beauty, pollinators provide an important link in our environment by moving pollen between flowers and ensuring the growth of seeds and fruits.
+The work of pollinators touches our lives every day through the food we eat.
 Even our seasons are marked by their work: the bloom of springtime meadows, summer berry picking, pumpkins in the fall.